Regrets? Yes, I have had a few. When my marriage ended I regretted how the discussion was handled with our two pre-teen daughters:

 Choose what you need to say carefully.
 Keep it simple and respectful of all the parties involved.
-Children are good at asking questions that they want answered.
+Children are good at asking questions that they want to be answered.
 They will ask what they want to know, so don’t overwhelm them with all the details all at once.
 Be honest and answer what you can.

 Be prepared to answer basic questions like:

 - Will they need to move and change schools?

 Be somewhere that the children can get emotional without feeling embarrassed.
 Being in a place where they can find comfort and support, like time alone in their own bedroom, is ideal.

 When should you do it?